You are hereProducts / Desktop Heap Monitor for Vista, Server 2008, and 7

 This tool can be used to see whether exhausting the desktop heap is the reason for these failures or to give you a status report on the amount of memory left to be used.

-Download the install package and unzip it to the directory of your choice.
+Download the install package and extract it to the directory of your choice (requires 7-zip).
 The installation instructions are exactly the same as they are in the accompanying chm help file, with one minor exception.
 Instead of invoking dheapinst.exe directly you must specify dheapinst in order for correct initialization to take place.
 You can also watch the video at the bottom of the page for a complete walkthrough

 The most common installation usage is like: